-Oodlabari is a small town on the National Highway 31 that passes through Dooars.
+Oodlabari is a small town on National Highway 31 that passes through Dooars.
 The small town is located about 40 km from Siliguri.
 On the west of the town is river Leesh and on its east is river Chel.
 The stretch between the two rivers, where Oodlabari town exists, is hardly 2 km wide at its widest.
-To the south of the town, just 5 km away is the forests of Baikunthapur with its famous Kathambari range that is home of Asiatic elephants.
-North of Oodlabari, drive for about 4 km to reach the foothills of the Himalaya.
+To the south of the town, just 5 km away from the forests of Baikunthapur with its famous Kathambari range that is home to Asiatic elephants.
+North of Oodlabari, drive for about 4 km to reach the foothills of the Himalayas.
 The location of Oodlabari makes it one of the most scenic destinations of Dooars.
 However, the town itself has a very mundane look and may disappoint the uninitiated.
 One has to look beyond the concrete houses on both sides of the road to get a feel of real Oodlabari.

-Oodlabari being located on the National Highway can be reached from NJP Rail Station or Bagdogra Airport by an hours’ drive.
+Oodlabari being located on the National Highway can be reached from NJP Rail Station or Bagdogra Airport by an hour’s drive.
 There is a Rail station here where passenger trains and DMUs stop.

 Drive about 12 km north of Oodlabari to reach Patharjhora tea estate.
 This is the starting point of river Chel as three smaller streams meet here to form the river.
 This is a common picnic spot famous for its scenic beauty.

-The major tourist destination of Dooars, Gorumara National Park, can also be reached within an hours drive from Oodlabari.
+The major tourist destination of Dooars, Gorumara National Park, can also be reached within an hour's drive from Oodlabari.

 Bamboo Trail Retreat is the only tourist accommodation at Oodlabari that has come up in recent years.
 Please fill out the attached form and get in touch with nature beyond for booking a package tour of the area.